With a cry of 'Viva Fidel!', Cubans begin mourning for Castro

 There will be no top level games of baseball - Castro's passion after politics - for the nine-day period of mourning, the sport's national federation declared.

-Cuban state television, student associations and the women's federation had organised smaller rallies to mourn Fidel Castro and pledge their support to the revolution.
+Cuban state television, student associations and the women's federation had organized smaller rallies to mourn Fidel Castro and pledge their support to the revolution.

 Standing well over 6 feet (1.8m) tall, the bearded Castro was for years a cigar-chomping bulwark of ideological resistance to the United States, decked out in green military fatigues and cap.